cleardusk/3DDFA/readme.md

 Thanks for your interest in this repo.
 If your work or research benefit from this repo, please cite it, star it and popularize it 😃

-Welcome to focus on my another 3D face related work [MeGlass](https://github.com/cleardusk/MeGlass).
+Welcome to focus on my 3D face related works: [MeGlass](https://github.com/cleardusk/MeGlass) and [Face Anti-Spoofing](https://arxiv.org/abs/1901.00488).

 ## Contact
 **Jianzhu Guo (郭建珠)** [[Homepage](https://guojianzhu.com/), [Google Scholar](https://scholar.google.com/citations?user=W8_JzNcAAAAJ&hl=en&oi=ao)]:  **jianzhu.guo@nlpr.ia.ac.cn**.